Python bindings

 pp.el()- final element with the default final output valuepp.el(value)- final element with an explicit final output valuepp.el(count, value)- regularBITLOADelementpp.el(counter, value)- regularBITLOADelement with explicitCounterpolicypp.el(counter, value_wrapper)- regular element with explicitCounterandValuewrapper semanticspp.el(pattern, mask, final)- trigger elementpp.el(pp.Replay(), repetitions, length)- replay elementpp.el(pp.Retrig(), value=...)- retrigger elementpp.el(pp.PseudoRandom(), count)- pseudo-random element

-Useful element inspectors and helpers now exposed in Python:
+Useful element inspectors and helpers exposed in Python:

 kind(),mode(),no_strobe()is_stored(),store_slot(),stored_in(...)trigger_pattern(),trigger_mask(),trigger_is_final()regular_token(),sequence_record()with_control(...),with_count(...),with_counter(...),with_regular_value(...),as_bitload_after(...)

-The mutating compatibility methods store(...), set_control(...), set_count(...), and set_value(...) are still available, but new code should prefer the immutable helpers above.
+The mutating methods store(...), set_control(...), set_count(...), and set_value(...) are also available.
+Prefer the immutable helpers above when constructing transformed elements.

 Static reconstruction helpers are also bound: